Juneo-io/juneogo/vms/README.md

 # Snowman VMs

-## Recap of Avalanche Supernets
+## Recap of Avalanche Subnets

 The Avalanche Network is composed of multiple validator sets and blockchains.
 A validator set defines a group of validators and their specified weights in the consensus process.
-A supernet is a validator set working together to achieve consensus on a set of blockchains.
-Every blockchain is validated by one supernet, and one supernet can validate many blockchains.
+A subnet is a validator set working together to achieve consensus on a set of blockchains.
+Every blockchain is validated by one subnet, and one subnet can validate many blockchains.

-There is a special supernet inherent to the Avalanche Network called the Primary Network.
+There is a special subnet inherent to the Avalanche Network called the Primary Network.
 The Primary Network is validated by every node on the Avalanche network.
-All supernets' validator sets are required to be a subset of the Primary Network's validator set.
-That is, if a validator belongs to a supernet then it also belongs to the Primary Network.
+All subnets' validator sets are required to be a subset of the Primary Network's validator set.
+That is, if a validator belongs to a subnet then it also belongs to the Primary Network.
 The Primary Network validates three blockchains that are inherent to the Avalanche Network: the P-Chain, C-Chain, and X-Chain.

 For each blockchain, consensus is driven by the consensus engine.
-For each supernet, the P-Chain, or Platform Chain, defines the validator set and the set of blockchains that are validated by the supernet.
+For each subnet, the P-Chain, or Platform Chain, defines the validator set and the set of blockchains that are validated by the subnet.

 A blockchain consists of two components: a consensus engine and a Virtual Machine (VM).
 The consensus engine samples validators, handles the responses, and pushes the results of the completed polls into the consensus [code](../snow/consensus/) to decide which containers to Accept/Reject.
 The VM encodes the application logic for the blockchain.
 The VM defines the contents of a block, the rules for determining whether a block is valid, the APIs exposed to users, the state transition that occurs if a given block is accepted, and so on.